snail-unamur/analyse-pull-request-server/README.md

 ## 📊 Metric Configuration

-The `improvedConfiguration.yml` file, copied in the previous step, serves as the configuration file for the repository.
-It defines all available metrics.
+The `improvedConfiguration.yml` file, which you copied to the root folder of the analyzed repository in the previous step, serves as the configuration file for the metrics.
+It defines all available metrics and their settings.

-You can:
+For each metric, you can:

-- ✅ Enable or disable a metric
+- ✅ **Enable or disable** the metric using the `checked` field
+- 🔄 **Change the source** from which the metric is retrieved using the `source` field
-- 🎯 Adjust threshold values used in the radar chart
+- 🎯 **Adjust threshold values** used to compute the radar chart via the `thresholds` field.
+Thresholds range from 'a' (center value) to 'e' (outer value)
+- 🔁 **Specify if the metric should be complemented** using the `complementary` field.
+For example, for a metric like 'new coverage', where a higher percentage is better, the complementary value is used to reflect this

-Modify this file to tailor the analysis to your project's needs.
+Modify this file to tailor the analysis to your project's specific needs.

 ## ▶️ Run the server